-Average annual excess return over 786 combined fund years, as of December 31, 20225
+Average annual excess return over 806 combined fund years, as of December 31, 2023.

-5Time-weighted average annual excess return across these 20 equity-focused American Funds.
-The equal-weighted average annual excess return is 1.13 percentage points.
+Time-weighted average annual excess return across these 20 equity-focused American Funds.
+The equal-weighted average annual excess return is 1.29 percentage points.
 The time-weighted average gives greater emphasis to those funds that have been in existence longer.
-For example, this means that the 1.05 percentage-point annualized difference between The Investment Company of America and its benchmark is given proportionally greater weighting in alignment with its more than 89 years in existence when calculating the average across all 20 funds.
+For example, this means that the 1.25 percentage-point annualized difference between The Investment Company of America and its benchmark is given proportionally greater weighting in alignment with its more than 90 years in existence when calculating the average across all 20 funds.

-Returns are average annual total returns for benchmark indexes and average annual returns for funds at net asset value from fund inception through 12/31/22.
-The funds' indexes are as of 12/31/22.
-See individual fund detail pages at capitalgroup.com for current information and any applicable benchmark index changes.
-Please see the appendix for a list of the indexes used for comparison with each American Fund.
+Returns are average annual total returns for benchmark indexes and average annual returns for funds at net asset value from fund inception through 12/31/23.
+The funds' indexes are as of 12/31/2023.
+Refer to individual fund detail pages at capitalgroup.com for current information and any applicable benchmark index changes.
+Please refer to the appendix for a list of the indexes used for comparison with each of the American Funds.

-Five of the American Funds have delivered strong results against the S&P 500 since 1976
+Five of the American Funds have delivered competitive results against the S&P 500 Index since 1976